UseAllFive/polyfillLocationOrigin/README.md

 Poyfill for `window.location.origin`

 ### To Use
-Include this file before you application attempts to use the `window.location.origin` value
+Include this file before your application attempts to use the `window.location.origin` value